Printer friendly Advisory Council Charter (PDF- 221 KB)

 The Advisory Council also includes as non-voting, ex officio members, representatives from the Division of Transplantation of HRSA, the Department of Defense Marrow Recruitment and Research Program operated by the Department of Navy, the Food and Drug Administration, the National Institutes of Health, and the Centers for Disease Control and Prevention.

-Members shall be invited to serve for a term of 2 years, and each such member may serve as many as 3 consecutive 2-year terms, except that such limitations shall not apply to the Chair of the Advisory Council (or the Chair-elect) or to the member of the Advisory Council who most recently served as the Chair; and one additional consecutive 2-year term may be served by any member of the Advisory Council who has no employment, governance, or financial affiliation with any donor center, recruitment organization, transplant center, or cord blood bank.
+Special Government Employees shall be invited to serve for a term of 2 years, and each such member may serve as many as 3 consecutive 2-year terms, except that such limitations shall not apply to the Chair of the Advisory Council (or the Chair-elect) or to the member of the Advisory Council who most recently served as the Chair; and one additional consecutive 2-year term may be served by any member of the Advisory Council who has no employment, governance, or financial affiliation with any donor center, recruitment organization, transplant center, or cord blood bank.
 Any member of the Advisory Council who has an employment, governance, or financial affiliation with a donor center, recruitment organization, transplant center, or cord blood bank will be prohibited from participating in any decision that materially affects the donor center, recruitment organization, transplant center, or cord blood bank.
 The number of members with such affiliations on the Advisory Council shall be limited.

 Subcommittees may be established with the approval of the Secretary or designee.
 Subcommittee members may be members of the parent Advisory Council.
 The subcommittees shall make recommendations to be deliberated by the parent Advisory Council.
 The Department’s Committee Management Officer will be notified upon the establishment of each subcommittee and will be provided information on the subcommittee’s name, membership, function, and estimated frequency of meetings.